solaimanhridoy/LearnPostgreSQl/README.md

 ### Preface

-Here we will be introduced with PostgreSQL an open source, robust, high performance database with a lot of great features where we will do some hands on practice to learn the basics of PostgreSQL.
+Here we will be introduced with PostgreSQL an open-source, robust, high-performance database with a lot of great features where we will do some hands-on practice to learn the basics of PostgreSQL.
 All the implementations were tested on Ubuntu 18.04.
-Before dive into PostgreSQL we will have a look on some basic theory of **database**, **SQL** and **PostgreSQL**.
+Before diving into PostgreSQL we will have a look at some basic theory of **database**, **SQL**, and **PostgreSQL**.

 #### What is a Database?